 Airbeds are made with one or more inner air chambers, and allow you to adjust their support by increasing or decreasing the air pressure.
 However only specific types are suitable for use with adjustable beds.

 Models with multiple chambers are usually fine.
 Just be aware that when the adjustable base bends, it can impede the airflow and reduce support.
-We don’t recommend using an airbed with a single chamber though because they are almost always too rigid.
+We don’t recommend using an airbed with a single chamber because they are almost always too rigid.

 The last thing you need to consider about the mattress you pair with your adjustable bed is its thickness.
 No matter how flexible the material, it can become too stiff if it gets thick enough.